sfarmani/sfarmani.github.io/md/vps-hostbot.md

 The OS we will use in this tutorial is Ubuntu 18.04

 ## Pricing
 A Virtual Private Server is a server that has the bare minimum so it shouldn't cost a lot.
-Digital Ocean's lowest VPS costs only 5 USD per month.
+Digital Ocean's lowest VPS costs only `5 USD per month`.

-As a recommendation, you shouldn't be paying anything over 10 USD per month.
-5 USD is also a good minimum because anything lower could lead to not enough resources for the hostbot to run.
+As a recommendation, you shouldn't be paying anything over `10 USD per month`. `5 USD` is also a good minimum because anything lower could lead to not enough resources for the hostbot to run.

 ## VPS Specs
 A Warcraft III hostbot requires a small amount of resources to run.